MoipatiThoobe/AWS-challenge-week-3/README.md

 * Create a stack on CloudFormation using the prerequisites.yaml CloudFormation template.
 The template with create the following resources:
   * An IAM role for the EC2 instances
   * EC2 instance profile to define the IAM role that the EC2 instances should use
-  * IAM role for VPC Flowlogs
+  * IAM role for VPC Flow logs
   * An S3 bucket that will be used to test VPC Endpoints

 1. Create a VPC